lvxiaoxin/text_clustering_with_CNN/README.md

 The goal of this algorithm is to get the deep feature respresentations for input sentences.

-Here is an sample output.
+Here is a sample output.
 ![output](./result.png)

 Ref: